elwais/elwais.github.io/essays/hungry-and-foolish.md

 "Stay hungry, stay foolish."

-That was the message one of my best instructors left me with at the end of the Spring 2024 semester from [Steve Jobs](https://www.youtube.com/watch?v=UF8uR6Z6KLc).
+That was the message one of my best instructors left me with at the end of the Spring 2024 semester from [Steve Jobs' 2005 Stanford Commencement Address](https://www.youtube.com/watch?v=UF8uR6Z6KLc).
 That advice has done so much for me in everything that involves my computer, and I'd like to spend a bit of time talking about how.

 There may be many subtly different interpretations of this advice.
 My interpretation mapped well to my life however, and is simply the following: